The Outrage (Marcus Welby, M.D.)

+1974 episode of Marcus Welby, M.D.

 "The Outrage" is the fifth episode of the sixth season of the American medical drama television series Marcus Welby, M.D., and the show's 127th episode overall.
 Written by Eugene Price and directed by Bernard McEveety, the episode tells the story of a teenage boy who is raped by his male teacher.
 The episode, which originally aired on ABC on October 8, 1974, sparked controversy and anger for its equation of homosexuality to pedophilia.
 "The Outrage" was targeted for protests by LGBT rights groups and several network affiliates refused to broadcast it.

 Plot

 When teenager Ted Blakely's mother Marian finds blood on his sheets, she takes him to Dr. Welby.
 An examination of the boy's injuries confirms that he was sexually assaulted, but Ted is too ashamed to admit it.
 As Dr. Welby advises Marian, Ted sneaks away and returns to school.
 Ted's rapist, his science teacher Bill Swanson, convinces him not to report the assault, but Ted vows to kill him should Swanson ever touch him again.
 Ted's father George and stepmother Leah are unable to deal with Ted's assault.
 His father questions whether Ted could have stopped it, making Ted feel even more ashamed.

 In addition to suffering psychological trauma, Ted needs surgery to repair the internal injuries caused by the rape.
 With Ted in surgery, Swanson is arrested while trying to molest a child.
 Ted awakens and is able to admit that the assault happened and that he is ready to speak out.
 Dr. Welby tells him that Swanson is in custody and, per his own request, has been transferred to a mental hospital.
 Police sergeant Buchanan reassures George that the rape had nothing to do with homosexuality and that Ted has handled himself like "a real man".